 Last week, thousands of excited Florida Gators crossed the stage to accept their well-deserved diplomas.
-They put in thousands of hours of homework, coursework and studying to achieve this important milestone.
-However, for some students, graduation day is just a reminder of the issues they are having with the school.
+They put in thousands of hours of homework, coursework, and studying to achieve this important milestone.
+However, for some students, graduation day is just a reminder of the issues they had or are having in school.

-Often students will feel their hard work went unnoticed or there was some mistake in calculating their grades.
-Often this can be addressed with the course instructor or professor.
-However, if this approach fails, your appeal must be addressed by a department chair or by the Department of Academic Affairs.
-There is a very strict timeline for grade appeals and they often vary between institutions and even between academic departments.
-The appeal process is often outlines in your Student Handbook.
+Often students will feel that their hard work goes unnoticed, or that there was some mistake in calculating their grades.
+Often this can be addressed by discussing the issue with the course instructor or professor.
+However, if this approach fails, your appeal should be sent to a department chair or by the Department of Academic Affairs.
+There is a stringent timeline for grade appeals, and they often vary between institutions and even between academic departments.
+The appeal process is outlined in your Student Handbook.

-One of the most important benefits of attending a state college or university is the possibility of receiving reduced tuition rates based on “in-state residency”.
-In the State of Florida, these requirements are strictly adhered to and could make the difference in thousands of dollars in tuition fees.
-If you are a student and concerned that you have wrongfully been denied in-state tuition rates, then you should seek legal counsel for advice on the appeals process.
-The Law Firm of Massey & Duffy have had brilliant success in reversing residency decisions for students at the University of Florida and Santa Fe College.
-Employment, housing, military service are just a few factors that can help reverse a erroneous denial.
+One of the most important benefits of attending a state college or university is the possibility of receiving reduced tuition rates based on “in-state residency.”
+In the State of Florida, these requirements are strictly adhered to and make a huge difference in thousands of dollars in tuition fees.
+If you are a student and you are concerned that you have been wrongfully denied in-state tuition rates, then you should seek legal counsel for advice on the appeals process.
+The Law Firm of Massey & Duffy has had brilliant success in reversing residency decisions for students at the University of Florida and Santa Fe College.
+Employment, housing, military service are just a few factors that can help change an erroneous denial.
 Time is critical in these matters.

 Disciplinary or Dismissals

-In rare instances, the university or college, may decide to bring disciplinary procedures or dismiss a student from their program.
-It is imperative that the student act quickly in these circumstances as there are multiple and varying deadlines for disciplinary appeals.
-The Law Firm of Massey & Duffy have represented numerous students in these matters and can assist you in determining the proper action and documentation needed for these appeals.
+In rare instances, the university or college may decide to bring disciplinary procedures or dismiss a student from their program.
+The student must act quickly in these circumstances as there are multiple and varying deadlines for disciplinary appeals.
+The Law Firm of Massey & Duffy has represented numerous students in these matters and can assist you in determining the proper action and documentation needed for these appeals.

 Discrimination Based on Sex – Title IX Complaints